About

 • MathWorks Math Modeling Challenge

-In March, Concordia Prep sponsored two teams in the international MathWorks Math Modeling Challenge.
+In March, Concordia Prep sponsored two teams in the International MathWorks Math Modeling Challenge.
 In a 14-hour window, students collaborated to research, categorize, and construct mathematical models to quantitatively analyze, make predictions about, and suggest action plans on a particular topic.

 • Mentor-Mentee with Upper and Middle School Students